-Slow Cooker Balsamic Chicken with Tomatoes and Basil
+Slow Cooker Chicken w/ Cherry Tomatoes & Basil

-This healthy slow cooker balsamic chicken with tomatoes and basil is a fresh, easy meal that draws on the flavors of bruschetta for a simple, flavorful meal everyone will love.
-It’s one of those recipes that we find ourselves making on repeat week after week!
+This fresh & simple slow cooker chicken with cherry tomatoes & basil is an easy meal that draws on the flavors of bruschetta for a simple, flavorful meal.
+Let me show you how simple it is to make!

 Meal Prep Tip: On weekdays, easy slow cooker recipes are such a time saver!
 Any hands-on prep is done in just a matter of minutes, freeing you up to do anything else but hover over a hot stove top.